 Pub grub at local watering holes generally does not waver a whole lot in quality from place to place, so don't expect expertly plated meals and farm-to-table freshness here.
 But the food at the Hillside Pub is quite good compared to your basic bar, including some delicious soups that change daily (the hearty beef and barley soup has huge chunks of tender beef and a rich broth), a particularly good reuben on toasted rye bread with very lean corned beef, a decent half-pound burger on a bulkie roll, tender grilled steak tips with a mild but tasty marinade and peppers, onions, and mushrooms mixed in, a hearty beef stew with lots of root veggies (this is a special that isn't always available), a classic steak and cheese sub, and pizza straddles the fence between thin-crust Italian and bar pies (the Irish pizza, with mashed potatoes, scallions, and the choice of bacon or ham is particularly tasty).
-Some classic bar appetizers are offered, including jalapeno poppers, chili, wings, and nachos, and a children's menu is also available.
+Some classic bar appetizers are offered, including jalapeno poppers, a very cheesy chili, wings, and nachos, and a children's menu is also available.
 The bar has a surprisingly large number of whiskey and scotch options, and several beers are on tap including a very well-poured Guinness and an always-good Smithwick's.

 The Hillside Pub has a number of qualities that help make it a real hidden gem, including good food, a friendly staff, a nearly invisible location, and a loyal following among locals.
 And for a little-known place, it is actually one of the most convenient dining and drinking establishments to get to for many, as it is within 5 minutes of the Braintree Split, the Route 128/24 intersection, and the Route 95/128/93 intersection.
 It may not exactly be a household name, but the Hillside Pub is an appealing little spot that lovers of Irish pubs and comfort food joints will probably want to check out.